|Application Due||October 1, 2023|

 A detailed itinerary will be provided that clearly indicates which meals will need to be purchased by students.
 Students will be responsible for meal costs not included in the fee.
 Though the individual spending habits of each student will vary, please see the budget information below for an estimate of the average out-of-pocket meal expenses.

 International round-trip air travel will be arranged for the New Zealand group.
 This arranged flight generally departs from and returns to Lambert International Airport in St. Louis, MO.
-The faculty program leader travels with the group flight to facilitate airport check-in and transfers.
+Transportation to Lambert International Airport will be the responsibility of the student.
+The faculty program leaders, Andrew Clarke, Ph.D., and Jon Simonsen, Ph.D., travel with the group flight to facilitate airport check-in and transfers.
 Because of the fluctuation in airline prices, the airfare estimate is listed separately below; however, once group reservations are made and the flight is finalized, the ticket cost will be added to the program fee and billed to participants’ MU accounts.

 All in-country program travel is organized by CAFNR and is included in the program fee.
 Some individual local transportation costs may be accrued by students wishing to explore program locations independently during their free time.

-Students will earn three credits of AFNR 2191: International Agriculture, Food and Natural Resources (humanities credit; graded A-F).
+Students will be enrolled in three credits of AFNR 2191: International Agriculture, Food and Natural Resources (humanities; graded A-F) for the spring semester.
 Students should work with their advisors to determine how these credits will count toward their individual graduation plans.